Satisfactory Academic Progress (SAP)

 Satisfactory Academic Progress (SAP) at Grace Christian University governs the student’s eligibility to receive financial aid based on academic performance.
 The guidelines outlined below relate to a student’s eligibility to receive federal financial aid.
-Contact the Financial Aid Office (firstname.lastname@example.org) for information about maintaining eligibility for federal and state aid.
-The determination as to whether or not the student is meeting the SAP requirements is made at the end of each academic year based on three factors mandated by federal policy.
+Contact the Financial Aid Office (financialaid@ gracechristian.edu) for information about maintaining eligibility for federal and state aid.
+The determination as to whether or not an undergraduate student is meeting the SAP requirements is made at the end of each academic year based on three factors mandated by federal policy.
+(Graduate students are evaluated at the end of each semester).
 These factors include cumulative grade point average (GPA), completion ratio, and maximum time frame as described below.

-Grace will evaluate the GPA Requirement after each semester.
+For Undergraduate students, Grace will evaluate the GPA Requirement after the Spring semester, but for Graduate students, Grace will evaluate the GPA requirement each semester.
 A student will be considered in violation if the student does not maintain the minimum GPA requirement.

 The student must have earned the required cumulative GPA based on the semester hours attempted to maintain financial aid eligibility.
-The Director of Financial Aid has the authority to grant limited exceptions to first-time freshmen who fail to meet this requirement but whose cumulative GPA is at or above 1.50 or for first-semester graduate students whose cumulative GPA is at or above 2.50.
+The Director of Financial Aid has the authority to grant limited exceptions to first-time freshmen who fail to meet this requirement but whose cumulative GPA is at or above 1.50.

 |Undergraduate Semester Credit Hours Attempted||Cumulative GPA Required||Completion Ratio|

 |3-27||1.50||The required completion ratio for all undergraduate levels is 67%.|